Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Simulation studies

-Table \ref{tab1} compares the estimation quality of SIR and DR under the aforementioned four models.
-The PC-estimator does not apply here since it produces only one directional estimate.
-It is evident that DR has substantial improvement over SIR in model I, \three \ and \four, with higher $R^2$ and lower variance.
+Table \ref{tab1} compares the estimation of SIR and DR in simulation studies, where the PC is omitted as it produces only one directional estimate.
+It is evident that DR has substantial improvement over SIR in model I, \three \ and \four, with higher $R^2(\hphi)$ and lower variance.
 This is not surprising as DR explores higher conditional moments and hence incorporates more information.
-Even in model \two, where SIR works well, DR yields comparable results.
-We also observe that DR has outstanding performance in small samples, which makes it favorable in practical applications.
+SEE is slightly better than SIR in these cases, but it also fails to capture $\phi_2$ accurately, partially due to its semi-parametric nature which typically requires lengthy steps to converge.
+In model \two, SIR, DR and SEE yield comparable results.
+We also observe that DR has outstanding performance in small samples, which makes it favorable in practice.